 Back to the Superstar

-Now that you have a rundown on primary Mario Bros characters, heroes, and the anti-villains, you may be wondering more about the personal life of mister Mario Mario himself.
+Now that you have a rundown on primary Mario characters from from the super mario console games including the heroes, marios enemies, bad guys and anti-villains, you may be wondering more about the personal life of mister Mario Mario himself.
 Known original as a 2D sprite, as mentioned before, he lives with his brother Luigi in the coveted Mushroom Kingdom.
 Although, you may have heard television state that they’re plumbers who originate from Brooklyn.
 While we don’t know much about Mario’s childhood, we do see him as a baby in Super Mario World 2: Yoshi’s Island.
 Both of the brothers play babies in another game: Partner’s in Time, that we’ve mentioned briefly in this article.

 Mario and his brother are both plumbers, as noted millions of times on the internet, although this goes against his occupation in his original debut of Donkey Kong, where he was a carpenter.
 While he has had numerous occupations over the span of the entire game series, you may have also seen him has a doctor, archaeologist, an athlete, and even a race car driver.
-While the general hobby is saving Princess Peach, we’re sure he has a bit more dimension than that (no pun intended).
+While the general hobby is saving Princess Peach (The obligatory damsel in distress, and a favorite character of the well known Nintendo game designer Shigeru Miyamoto), we’re sure he has a bit more dimension than that (no pun intended).

 Twins?
 Or Just Brothers…